nsfcac/MetricsBuilder/README.md

 $ openapi-generator generate -i openapi.yaml -g python-flask -o mbopenapi
 ```

-OpenAPI generator uses `openapi.yaml` as the input, prepares server-side stub using the flask framework in Python, saves the generated code in folder `mbopenapi`.
+OpenAPI generator uses `openapi.yaml` as the input, prepares server-side stub using the flask framework in Python, saves the generated code in folder, `mbopenapi`.

 ## Metrics Builder functions
-All functions (except for auto-generated Classes/functions) can be found under directory `mbopenapi/openapi_server/controllers`
+All functions (except for auto-generated Classes/functions) can be found under directory, `mbopenapi/openapi_server/controllers`
 1. **main function**\
 Metrics Builder main function is implemented in `default_controller.py`, in which we check sanity of requests, concurrently calls querying and processing functions, and compresses the processed data.
 2. **query_db.py**\